 Founded in 1382 by William of Wykeham, Bishop of Winchester (who also founded New College, Oxford), this is one of the oldest schools in the world.
 The College is situated in the beautiful city of Winchester, and its buildings and grounds are outstanding.
 Academic standards are extremely high with boys achieving exceptional results.
 Winchester is a full-boarding school with a demanding extra-curricular programme, but despite this fast pace it is characterised as much by its consideration of individual needs as it is by collective endeavour.

-The school will be welcoming girls as day pupils to the sixth form in September 2022, and as boarders in the sixth form from September 2024.
+The school began welcoming girls as day pupils to the sixth form in September 2022.
+Boys are currently welcomed as day or boarding pupils and girls’ boarding places will be available from September 2025.
 The admission of girls (and the increasing number of day pupils) will significantly increase the size of the sixth form.
 Over time the school plans to admit a minimum of 30 day pupils (approximately half of these will be girls) and up to 50 girl boarders into the sixth form.

 How to get into Winchester College